hyperjumptech/grule-rule-engine/docs/JSON_Fact_en.md

         MyJSON["age"] = "Thirty";
    ```

-   This make the engine to panic when evaluating rule like.
+   This change will make the engine panic when evaluating a rule like:

    ```text
     when
         myJSON.age > 25
    ```

-2. You can assign a value to non-existent member variable
+2. You can assign a value to a non-existent member variable

    Example: